 To get the full benefit of this lesson, download your free Ear Training ebook, details below the video

-Learning to play guitar by ear can be the most important skill any guitarist can learn.
+Learning to play guitar by ear can be the most important skill and ANY guitarist can learn how to do it!

 1 - Choose a song that repeats often

 If a song keeps changing, it is MUCH harder to learn.
 Choose a song with repetitive sections and just 2, 3 or 4 chords.
 I really recommend choosing quite

 middle of the road songs at first, 3 chord strumming songs are best for now.

 I’ll show you where to find songs to work out later in my free ebook, which you can get at the bottom of this page.

 2 - Choose a song that is within your ability.

 The fun thing is when working a song out by ear

 becomes FASTER than learning by any other method - including chord sheets or

 3 - Use headphones when listening to the song